Charleston County's school reopening plans approved with 1-day weekly face-to-face

-COLUMBIA — Charleston County School District's back-to-school plans are among 36 approved Friday by state Superintendent Molly Spearman, who extended her face mask order to staff and students in school buildings.
+COLUMBIA — Charleston County School District's back-to-school plans are among 36 approved Friday by state Superintendent Molly Spearman, who extended her face mask order to anyone stepping foot in a school building.

-The third round of approvals means 67 school districts statewide — more than 80 percent — have been given the official OK to proceed with their reopening plans.
+The third round of approvals means 67 school districts statewide — more than 80 percent — have been given the official go ahead to proceed with their reopening plans.

 Under Charleston County's plans, amended Monday, all students will begin either fully virtual or in a weekly mix of online and in-classroom learning, depending on what their parents choose.